chastell/signore/README.md

 Options
 -------

-signore supports a single option, `--database` (or `-d` for short), which can be used to use a non-default signature database location.
+signore supports a single option, `--database` (or `-d` for short), which can be used to use a non-default signature database location:

+    $ signore prego -d spec/fixtures/signatures.yml
+    Amateur fighter pilot ignores orders, listens to the voices in his head and slaughters thousands.
+                        [Star Wars ending explained]